Tiger rattlesnake: Positive

-In general, rattlesnake skin and tail rattles are often considered valuable and are often sold as souvenirs throughout the American Southwest.
 Rattlesnake venom is often used in biomedical research investigating neurological diseases.
-Finally, tiger rattlesnakes prey upon a number of rodent species considered pests by humans throughout their geographic range.
+Additionally, tiger rattlesnakes prey upon a number of rodent species considered pests by humans throughout their geographic range.
 Tiger rattlesnakes feed on a number of small vertebrate species and likely help regulate their abundance and distribution.
 No information reports parasites specific to this species.

 Venom

 Although it has a comparatively low venom yield, its toxicity is considered to be the second highest of all rattlesnake venoms (next to the mojave), and the second highest of all snakes in the Western Hemisphere.
 It has a high neurotoxic fraction that is antigenically related to Mojave toxin (see Crotalus scutulatus, venom A), and includes another component immunologically identical to crotamine, which is a myotoxin also found in tropical rattlesnakes (see Crotalus durissus).
 A low but significant protease activity is in the venom, although it does not seem to have any hemolytic activity.